 So lets do a quick recap of what we’ve done from both visitor and markter’s perspective.

-- Visitor visits your website and consumes your content but doesn’t take your content upgrade
+- Visitor visits your website and consumes your information but doesn’t take your information upgrade

 - Visitor goes back to Facebook and see your retargeting ad in their newsfeed